SCWells72/sirono-common/README.md

     pushing the feature branch back to github.
 The simplest way is to do an [interactive rebase](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html):
     `git pull --rebase -i origin master`

-1. address any merge conflicts that come up and run full tests in your sandbox again
+1. Address any merge conflicts that come up and run full tests in your sandbox again

-1. push your branch to github
+1. Push your branch to github
     `git push origin new_feature_branch`

 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request).

-_Under no circumstances should you force push the branch once a pull request has been made_